Monday, March 21, 2011

 In a society that very effectively mutilated the dignity of its members, that denied them the minimal bases for self respect, politics will be about a politics of esteem rather than effectively securing the public good.
 What was supposed to be an interim and exceptional measure for a group like SC/STs, whose treatment was appalling beyond all measure, will become an entitlement for which any group with the numbers can clamor.
 It will come to define the very essence of justice, the very essence of politics and the very meaning of citizenship.

 The Brahmins may have long fled the South, their power in public life attenuated, but the stranglehold of caste and community persists.
-Just examine the Dalit OBC fault lines in South India or any other state.
+Just examine the Dalit OBC fault lines in

 The truth about caste should also acknowledge the truth about caste politics.
 The canard that caste has always existed, that it continues to exist, should not be used as an argument to persist with it in public, professional and civic life.